 Well, very promising!
-Then he has shown us a map and circled the area where we could go, the rest outside the circle should have been avoided by all means!
+Then he showed us a map and circled the area where we could go, the rest outside the circle should have been avoided by all means!
 We were good tourists and were very much willing to follow the rules.
 So we only walked around marked streets and never went looking for adventures… It worked fine for us, no incidents, no disappointments ^^

 The city of Salvador was founded in 1549 and was the first capital of Brazil.
 It was as well the first slave port in the Americas and thus has become a center of Afro-Brazilian culture.
 Being a wealthy colonial capital for 250 years it has gained very beautiful architecture, that can be enjoyed in the historic city center called Pelourinho.
 These colorful houses were just amazing, so bright and so exquisite in their decor.
 I literally wanted to take a picture with every building

 but I didn’t have my selfie stick with me !